MyLu004/Task-Leaf/README.md

 ### 🌸 Link here: [mylu004.github.io/Task-Leaf/](https://mylu004.github.io/Task-Leaf/)  🌸

+For the best experience, please open the web in desktop or labtop ;;v;;

 ## **Some feature I made for the app:**
 🕒 **Pomodoro Perfection:** The timer is set following by ***[Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)***, which set as 25-5-15 for (work, shortbreak,longbreak).
 But feel free to waltz to your own study beat by customizing these intervals as you refer.